rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Harris examining report of US deportees flight stopover
+## Govt examining report of US deportees flight stopover

 date: 2025-05-22, from: RTÉ News

-Tánaiste Simon Harris has said he is trying to establish the facts surrounding a report that a flight carrying deportees from the US to Africa, against a judge's order, stopped at Shannon Airport.
+The Government has said it is working to establish the exact chain of events in relation to a flight carrying deportees from the US, which is understood to have stopped in Shannon Airport this week.

 <br>